 Project area: 5 upazilla of Lalmonirhat district with the 144 government community clinic.
-Budget: Donor: Plan International Bangladesh
+Project Period: started from December 2011 to June,2014 Budget:

-General objective of the project :
+Donor: Plan International Bangladesh

-Community Managed Health Care would contribute in achieving MDG 4 and 5 especially for the disadvantages poor under 5 children and women through establishing community managed health care system by strengthening the Community Groups, and functioning Community Clinics through working jointly with formal health system by Jun 2014.
+General objective of the project : Community Managed Health Care would contribute in achieving MDG 4 and 5 especially for the disadvantages poor under 5 children and women through establishing community managed health care system by strengthening the Community Groups, and functioning Community Clinics through working jointly with formal health system by Jun 2014.